Zuraiz270/open-source-project-sustainability-study/research_proposal.md

 ## 6.4 Popularity vs. Sustainability

 - **Borges et al. (2016)** - "Understanding the Factors That Impact the Popularity of GitHub Repositories" - Established popularity predictors; we test if they predict sustainability
-- **Hudson et al. (2018)** - "A Survey on OSS Sustainability" - Noted disconnect between popularity and health
+- **Valiev et al. (2018)** - "Ecosystem-level determinants of sustained activity in open-source projects" - PyPI case study; ecosystem factors for sustainability

 ## 6.5 Research Gap